-Millie M. Crawford Scholarship Award
+Millie M. Crawford

 IAH Studio's community scholarship fund, renamed the Millie M. Crawford Scholarship Award, was created to supplement lesson tuition for families facing financial hardship.
-Community Scholarships are a customizable way to demonstrate community-wide support for every child’s future, encourage families to continue planning and saving for higher education and strengthen local ecosystems of success.
+Community scholarships are a customizable way to demonstrate community-wide support for every child’s future, encourage families to continue planning and saving for higher education and strengthen local ecosystems of success.
 Knowing that the whole community is working together to ensure educational success for all students goes a long way.

 Meet Arianna Simon

 Passionate 8 year old Arianna, loves to sing, dance and play the violin.
 She is sweet, vibrant and committed to mastering her craft.
 Arianna currently attends Whin Music Community Charter School school where music classes are taught, however, not at the individualized level required to truly advance.
 Last year, IAH Studio sponsored instruction for Arianna and her joyful progress demonstrated the impact of student-tailored instruction.
 Due to financial restraint, Ariana's mother is not able to afford our services and that's where your sponsorship comes in.

 If you believe in fostering high potential for upcoming musicians, then join us in our mission to sponsor a year's worth of lessons for Arianna.
 Her family and the IAH Studio brand are extremely grateful for any donations sent.

 Who is Millie M. Crawford (Dec 3, 1925 - Nov 26, 2020)

 Millie Crawford, an IAH Studio volunteer and supporter, donated her time and resources to the IAH Studio brand, and is most notably known for her assistance with the Ode to Black Fiddler Music Festival.